 We welcome occasional non-member guests, but to enjoy regular attendance, please become a member of the CSA.

 Funding for this non-profit program comes from voluntary donations at the door.

 Lifelong Learning sessions run through the fall, winter and spring at Creekside Hall, Canmore Seniors Centre, on Monday afternoons.
-Details are available on the CSA’s weekly newsletter, our Home Page, or noticeboards.
+Details are available on the CSA’s weekly newsletter, this website, or noticeboards.